Your Guide to Student Loan Debt

 1. Start With Your Smallest Student Loan

-If you’re feeling overwhelmed and discouraged by the number of loans you have, knocking out your smallest loan can help you feel like you are making progress toward your overall goal, faster.
+If you’re feeling overwhelmed and discouraged by the number of loans you have, knocking out your smallest loan can help you feel like you are making progress toward your overall goal more quickly.

 2. Start With Your Highest Interest Rate Loan